Kagiri11/-flick/README.md

  * **Provide the instance of Retrofit**

  If you are using dependency injection, you can provide a dependency for the instance of Retrofit in your network module.
-So simply its just the instrument that will do the literal interal with with the API as you will provide it the base url, converter factory and a client if need be.
+So simply its just the instrument that will do the literal interaction with the API as you will provide it the base url, converter factory and a client if need be.

 ```
 class RetrofitInstance{